stingziz0u/tyrquakecell/README.md

 TyrQuake is itself a conservative, actively maintained branch of the original Quake source code released by id Software in 1999.
-This project adds a full PS3 platform layer on top of it (video, audio, input, system integration) In short:
+This project adds a full PS3 platform layer on top of it (video, audio, input, system integration).
+In short:

 ```